What if I or a family member needs help right now?

 How do I schedule an appointment?

-When you call Bert Nash and ask for an appointment to see a therapist you will be referred to our Access Center.
-Access Center staff will recommend you come to the center during specific hours to complete an initial assessment:
+When you call Bert Nash and ask for an appointment to see a therapist you will be referred to our Admissions Team.
+An admissions staff member will recommend you come to the center during specific hours to complete your first initial assessment.
+During this time you can expect up to 90 minutes for your first initial appointment.

 Adult Walk-In Initial Assessment Hours: